XEATEK/StreamMirrorer/README.md

 ## 📖 About The Project

-Have you ever missed a livestream from your favorite creator, only to find the VOD was deleted?
+Have you ever missed a livestream from your favorite creator, only to find the VOD was muted?
 This project aims to solve that problem by creating a reliable, "set-and-forget" solution for archiving Twitch streams on your own hardware.

 The goal is to build a robust application that monitors specified Twitch channels, automatically records their streams from the moment they go live, and saves them directly to your local server.
 A user-friendly web interface will then allow you to easily browse, watch, and manage your personal archive.